 A strong downtown is critical for a successful city and region.
 Downtowns and center cities are where people, capital, and ideas coalesce due to size, proximity and density.
 This groundbreaking study articulates the inherent value a downtown provides to the greater city, highlighting a downtown’s unique and impactful contributions while accounting for 100+ key data points based on economy, inclusion, vibrancy, identity, and resilience.
 Read the Executive Summary here.

-These 24 downtowns are part of IDA’s new research offering to quantify the value of downtown.
+These 24 organizations are part of IDA’s research to quantify the value of downtown.

 Ann Arbor, Michigan (Ann Arbor Downtown Development Authority)

 Austin, Texas (Downtown Austin Alliance)

 El Paso, Texas (El Paso Downtown Management District)

 Indianapolis, Indiana (Downtown Indy, Inc.)